 Locally Weighted Projection Regression

-Locally Weighted Projection Regression (LWPR) is a recent algorithm that achieves nonlinear function approximation in high dimensional spaces with redundant and irrelevant input dimensions.
+Locally Weighted Projection Regression (LWPR) is an algorithm that achieves nonlinear function approximation in high dimensional spaces with redundant and irrelevant input dimensions.
 At its core, it uses locally linear models, spanned by a small number of univariate regressions in selected directions in input space.
 A locally weighted variant of Partial Least Squares (PLS) is employed for doing the dimensionality reduction.
 This nonparametric local learning system

 - learns rapidly with second order learning methods based on incremental training,